Code of Conduct

 The GeekFeminism Wiki is an excellent resource to learn about implicit and explicit forms of discrimination you might not even be aware of.

-If you consider anyone in attendance at a Lambda Lounge meeting to be in violation of the spirit of this document then do not hesitate to contact either myself or one of the organisers.
+If you consider anyone in attendance at a Lambda Lounge meeting to be in violation of the spirit of this document then do not hesitate to contact one of the organisers.

 In addition participants should remember that speakers at Lambda Lounge are not always experts on their subject matter.
 Often speakers are talking about a topic they have only just started learning, so be mindful when correcting them on technical matters of the effort they have put in to try and help educate others.
 Feel free to politely correct them, but please respect their commitment over their accuracy.